Featured Hillary Dobos Featured Hillary Dobos

 Energize Denver Equity Priority Buildings Facilitation Services

-Lotus facilitated a number of engagements, including in-person focus groups, virtual focus groups, informational interviews, and listening sessions.
+From the research conducted for the equity guide and the stakeholder map, Lotus crafted and facilitated a number of engagements, including in-person and virtual focus groups, informational interviews, and listening sessions.
 All engagements were planned with a focus on equity, including providing participant stipends, food, and childcare while ensuring all materials and presentations were translated and interpreted into languages most appropriate for the audiences.
-Lotus developed a final report summarizing engagements and providing recommendations and guidance to Denver on opportunities to improve services and resources for equity priority building owners to better compel compliance with Energize Denver requirements.
-Denver is currently implementing many of the recommendations in A final report.
+Lotus also conducted all Spanish translation in house, contracted the Community Language Cooperative (CLC) to provide interpretation services for in-person meetings in Spanish, and contracted CLC for translation and interpretation services to Vietnamese.

 City and County of Denver | 80 x 50 Climate Action Plan & Annual GHG Inventory